-In seeking to enhance the African presence in the life of the liberal arts campus community, the Africa Network is not aiming to foster major new programs in African studies.
+In seeking to enhance the African presence in the life of the liberal arts campus community, Africa Network is not aiming to foster major new programs in African studies.
 The organization’s goals are, at once, more modest and more imaginative.
-Through a variety of special initiatives, the Africa Network intends to foster an informed awareness of Africa in both the curricular and co-curricular programs of the participating institutions.
+Through a variety of special initiatives, Africa Network intends to foster an informed awareness of Africa in both the curricular and co-curricular programs of the participating institutions.
 The independent liberal arts colleges, with their strong traditions of thoughtful teaching, co-curricular programming, and residential life, offer an ideal setting for the Africa Network initiatives.
-The Africa Network will initially sponsor two key programs:
+Africa Network will initially sponsor two key programs:

 - The annual meeting where the focus will be on creative teaching and the study of Africa in the liberal arts context.
 Other concerns will include faculty and student research, study abroad, language studies, grants and resource development, and inter-institutional cooperation.

 - An inter-institutional consultancy program that will enable member institutions to visit one another’s campuses and to connect the expertise in one institution with the developmental needs and aspirations of another.
 For example, an Africanist at a member institution who is seeking a more substantial role for Africa in the general education program could apply to bring to the campus an Africanist from a member institution with an exemplary general education program.
 This program, building on the creative energy and good will found at the annual meetings, will foster new levels of understanding, common purpose and cooperation.

 Future Program Possibilities